 More than you think!
-Your Course Instructor Surveys are not only your opportunity to make your voice heard, but also to provide candid feedback to faculty members seeking to improve their teaching, critical data to departments intent on improving their curriculum, and guidance to your peers hoping to choose their courses and instructors in the future.
+Your course evaluations are not only your opportunity to make your voice heard, but also to provide candid feedback to faculty members seeking to improve their teaching as well as departments intent on improving their curricula.
+Furthermore, your responses provide critical guidance to your peers hoping to choose their courses and instructors in the future.

 In short, your course evaluation feedback may be among the most significant contributions you make to the University of Texas during your time as a student.
 As a member of the campus community, we implore you to seize this opportunity to leave this university greater than when you first enrolled.

 While you are always welcome to use these data to help you select courses and instructors best suited for your individual learning style, we ask that you keep in mind that no number can truly quantify the dedication and tireless efforts made by university faculty.
 These ratings rarely capture a complete picture of a faculty member’s teaching ability and can sometimes present a distorted perspective (possibly positive or negative) based on student biases, lack of student participation, and user errors.
 Learn more about CIS results.